ALife-Newsletter/Newsletter/edition_025/50_Multicellular.md

 explicit fitness function, but cells with more energy survive for longer, and can reproduce more.

-In their simulation, they observe that cells would self-organize into three strategies, depending on the density of food sources in the
+In their simulation, they observed that cells would self-organize into three strategies, depending on the density of food sources in the
-environment: When food sources were far from each other, cells would join into each other, and migrate as a large multicellular organism.
+environment: when food sources were far from each other, cells would join into each other, and migrate as a large multicellular organism.
 When food sources were frequent, unicellular strategies were dominant.
-Finally, a third intermediate strategy arise, where multi-cellular organisms would send uni-celular "colonizers", similar to spores.
+Finally, a third intermediate strategy arose, where multi-cellular organisms would send uni-celular "colonizers", similar to spores.